steelelab-delft/stlab/README.md

 The documentation can be found [here](http://nsweb.tn.tudelft.nl/~steelelab/stlab/).

-Due to regular changes of the code (`stlab` is work in progress), it is recommended to `git clone` this repository to your local working directory and add a link to the `PYTHONPATH` instead of directly placing it in `/site-packages`.
+Due to regular changes of the code (`stlab` is work in progress), it is recommended to `git clone` this repository to your local working directory (preferably `C:\libs\stlab` on windows) and add a link to the `PYTHONPATH` instead of directly placing it in `/site-packages`.

 ## Requirements